Kenya Supreme Court Upholds Rutos Presidential Win - UrduPoint

 "I am filled with joy," said Hassan Barre, a Ruto voter in the northeastern town of Garissa.

 "We know the lives of Kenyans will be better... all those who are at the bottom will be uplifted.
 Businesses will flourish and food prices will go down."
 In Nairobi, stony-faced Odinga supporters expressed their disappointment, with a group of women telling AFP: "Not all of us are happy."
-But with the economy in the doldrums, many Kenyans said they were relieved to see an end to the political drama so business could pick up again.
+But with the economy in the doldrums, many Kenyans said they were relieved to see an end to the political drama.

 "This announcement enables us to move on (with our lives)", said Caroline, a 30-year-old flower seller in the capital.